Lieostar/Phonestand/README.md

 ## Project Phone Stand

 *A lightweight and functional phone stand designed in SolidWorks and optimized for 3D printing.
-Made in spite of me not having a good phone stand in the first place.*
+Made in spite of not having a good phone stand in the first place.*

 ---

 ## Overview

-This repository contains the CAD files and documentation for a custom phone stand designed using SolidWorks (MMGS units).
-The stand features a pivoting back arm that allows multiple viewing angles and can be fabricated via 3D printing or CNC machining.
+This repository contains the CAD files, STL exports, and rendered images for a custom-designed phone stand created in SolidWorks using MMGS units.
+The project showcases key design techniques, including extrusion, filleting, and chamfering.

 ## Features

-* **Two-Part Design**: Consists of a back and a front body.
+* **Two-Part Design**: Consists of a support piece and a front body.
-* **Manufacturable Geometry**: All edges have fillets and chamfers to improve printability, comfort, and style.
+* **3D Printer Ready: Clean, manifold STL files included for rapid prototyping.
-* **Robust Construction**: Designed for PLA or ABS plastic with a thickness optimized for stability.
+* **Ergonomic Design: Filleted and chamfered edges for comfort and aesthetics.

 ## Tools & Techniques Used

-* **SolidWorks Features**: Extrude Boss/Base, Extruded Cut, Fillet, Chamfer, Circular Pattern
+* **SolidWorks Features**: Extrude Boss/Base, Extruded Cut, Fillet, Chamfer
-* **Assembly Mates**: Concentric Mate (pivot pin)
+* **Assembly Mates**: Angle Mate
 * **Units**: Millimeters, Grams, Seconds (MMGS)

 ## Technical Specifications